vegaprotocol/documentation/docs/concepts/assets/deposits-withdrawals.md

 description: Deposits and withdrawals go through a bridge contract.
 ---

-Assets used for trading, paying fees, funding rewards, and providing liquidity need to be deposited using a bridge contract, and can be withdrawn back into an Ethereum wallet if they are not being used for margin or liquidity bond.
+Assets used for trading, paying fees, funding rewards, and providing liquidity need to be deposited using a bridge contract, and can be withdrawn back into web3 wallet if they are not being used for margin or liquidity bond.

 Once an asset is deposited, it's available in your general account, from which it then may be held in other account types depending on what you use the assets for.

 :::tip Tools you'll need
-To deposit or withdraw, you'll need a **[Vega Wallet](../../tools/vega-wallet/index.md)** and an Ethereum wallet, such as MetaMask.
+To deposit or withdraw, you'll need a **[Vega Wallet](../../tools/vega-wallet/index.md)** and a web3 wallet, such as MetaMask.
 :::

 :::note Read more